Tha Eastsidaz

-Tha Eastsidaz is a hip hop trio consisting of Tray Deee and Goldie Loc put together by Snoop Dogg, who often featured on their songs.
+Tha Eastsidaz is a hip hop trio consisting of Tray Deee, Goldie Loc, and Snoop Dogg.
 Their first appearance was on Tommy Boy Records Ride soundtrack with Crooked Eye Q on a Battlecat-produced song called "Feels So Good" in 1997.

 History

 Emergence (1997–2003)

 The band originates from Long Beach, California.
 In 1997, after Snoop Dogg left Death Row records, he formed 'The Eastsiders' with Crooked I, Techniec, and Lil' C-Style.
 They released one song commercially 'Feels So Good' on the soundtrack for the 1998 film Ride.
 The group was briefly under contract with Virgin records, however no other songs were released besides a few other songs that were leaked onto the internet in 1999.

 It took another two years for the revival of the ensemble and they formed again in 1999, with a new line-up made up of Goldie Loc, Tray Deee, and Snoop Dogg.
 The name was also changed to 'Tha Eastsidaz', possibly due to contractual obligations with Virgin Records.
 After signing on to Snoop's Doggystyle Records, distributed by TVT, they released their debut album, Snoop Dogg Presents Tha Eastsidaz; which was a hit and eventually went platinum.
 They were also featured on "Lay Low," a hit single from Snoop Dogg's album Tha Last Meal and the soundtrack to the horror film Bones, which starred Snoop as the title character.
 The next year, they released their second album, Duces 'n Trayz: The Old Fashioned Way.
 The album was critically well-received, but only certified gold.